Cathy McClure: Bots

 In her 2007 exhibition ‘Menagerie' at Neuhoff Edelman Gallery, New York, McClure introduced her signature ‘Bots' to her carnivalesque zoetropic installation, '3 Ring Circus'.
-McClure created her ‘Bots' by deconstructing commercially available plush toys - mechanical elephants, hippos, roosters and other animals.
+She created her ‘Bots' by deconstructing commercially available plush toys - mechanical elephants, hippos, roosters and other animals.
 She removed the stuffing from the toys, reconfigured their mechanical components, cast them in metal, and installed them on pedestals.
 Village Voice critic R.C.
 Baker noted, "The installation of three zoetropes featured ear-flapping, trunk-waving elephants slowly circling stainless-steel Ferris wheels and merry-go-rounds—the flashing strobe lights and minor-key music leavened big-eyed cuteness with glitzy dystopia.”

 Mass-produced plush mechanical toys also served as the inspiration and original form for the kinetic sculptures McClure included in ‘Remains', her exhibition at New York's Moss Gallery in 2009.
-McClure's ‘half-whimsical, half-disturbing animals' stripped of their coats and stuffing were cast in bronze, their inner mechanisms intact but exposed, McClure altered the toys' sound and movement controls.
+Her ‘half-whimsical, half-disturbing animals' stripped of their coats and stuffing were cast in bronze, their inner mechanisms intact but exposed, she altered the toys' sound and movement controls.

-McClure's ‘Bots' sculptures reveal her fascination with the hidden, inner-workings of mechanical toys meant to be appreciated for their outsides.
-The artist remarked in an interview with the Seattle Times, "I was really interested in what I felt that was underneath,” she said.
+Her ‘Bots' sculptures reveal her fascination with the hidden, inner-workings of mechanical toys meant to be appreciated for their outsides.
+She remarked in an interview with the Seattle Times, "I was really interested in what I felt that was underneath,” she said.
 "It's like uncovering an object that wasn't intended to be seen in the first place, that has a beautiful design.”
 The sculptures' metal finishes make evident McClure's background in and appreciation for metalsmithing processes.
-Noting her evolution from her artistic origins in traditional metalsmithing, in a review of her ‘Remains' exhibition published in ‘Metalsmith' magazine, Bruce Metcalf proposed that McClure's ‘Bots' keep the craft of metalworking relevant -- McClure deploys a new set of strategies and addresses a new set of contexts to show how contemporary metalsmiths "can move people in a different way."

 In a lecture given at Rhode Island School of Design in 2018, Murray Moss discussed McClure's ‘Bots' noting, "Through metamorphosis they seem to have aged, even wizened…Their new bronze bodies are reductive, sleek, no longer toys concerned with pleasing the viewer, they are robotic creatures of [McClure's] own vision.”